HouseBroken: Development

 The show's early working title was Therapy Dog.
 On December 19, 2019, Fox ordered the show to series.
 HouseBroken is created by Clea DuVall, Jennifer Crittenden, and Gabrielle Allan who were expected to executive produce alongside Sharon Horgan, Clelia Mountford, Aaron Kaplan, and Dana Honor.
 On August 9, 2021, Fox renewed the series for a second season.
+On May 10, 2024, Fox canceled the series after two seasons, as the viewership was not as strong as the network had hoped.

 Casting

 Alongside the initial series announcement, Lisa Kudrow, Clea DuVall, Nat Faxon, Will Forte, Tony Hale, Sharon Horgan, Jason Mantzoukas, and Sam Richardson were cast as series regulars.

 Broadcast

 HouseBroken premiered on May 31, 2021, on Fox.
-In Canada, it airs on CTV 2 and streams on Amazon Prime Video.
+In Canada, it airs on CTV 2.
 In Australia, it streams on Paramount+.
-The second season premiered on December 4, 2022, with two Christmas themed episodes.
+The second season premiered on December 4, 2022, with two Christmas-themed episodes and resumed on March 26, 2023.

 Reception

 Critical response

 On review aggregator Rotten Tomatoes, the series holds an approval rating of 50% based on 10 critic reviews, with an average rating of 4.5/10.
 The website's critics consensus reads, "Housebroken boasts an insanely talented voice cast—if only its basic writing would learn some new narrative tricks."
-On Metacritic, it has a weighted average score of 66 out of 100, based on 7 critics, indicating "generally favorable reviews".
+However, Metacritic gave it a weighted average score of 66 out of 100, based on 7 critics, indicating "generally favorable reviews".